Hyacinth macaw: Threats

 Throughout the macaw's range, habitat is being lost or altered due to the introduction of cattle ranching and mechanised agriculture, and the development of hydroelectric schemes.
 Annual grass fires set by farmers can destroy nest trees, and regions previously inhabited by this macaw are now unsuitable also due to agriculture and plantations.
 Locally, it has been hunted for food, and the Kayapo Indians of Gorotire in south-central Brazil use its feathers to make headdresses and other ornaments.
 While overall greatly reduced in numbers, it remains locally common in the Brazilian Pantanal, where many ranch-owners now protect the macaws on their land.

-Parrots as a whole, being of the family Psittacidae, are some of the most threatened birds in the world.
+Parrots, as a whole, being of the family Psittacidae, are some of the most threatened birds in the world.
 This family has the most endangered species of all bird families, especially in the neotropics, the natural home of the hyacinth macaw, where 46 of 145 species are at a serious risk of global extinction.
 This species qualifies as 'Vulnerable' on the IUCN Red List because the population has suffered rapid reductions with the remaining threats of illegal trapping for the cage bird trade and habitat loss A few serious threats to the survival of the species in the Pantanal include human activities, mainly those resulting in habitat loss, the burning of land for pasture maintenance, and illegal trapping The exceptionally noisy, fearless, curious, sedentary, and predictable nature of this species, along with its specialization to only one or two species of palm in each part of its range, makes them especially vulnerable to capture, shooting, and habitat destruction.
 Because this species exclusively relies on the fruit produced by two palm species, if these species were to suffer due to disease or habitat destruction, it would put the parrot species at risk.
 This species specifically requires previously occupied holes within the Manduvi trees in order to nest, so nesting availability can be sparse.
 Furthermore, old growth of these trees, the youngest being 60 years, is required for the species to produce large enough holes to nest.
-This limits the future potential of reproduction if these trees are destroyed or competition with other species for space is increased.
+This limits future potential for reproduction if these trees are destroyed or competition with other species for space is increased.

-Although the species has a low genetic variability, it does not necessarily pose a threat to their survival.
+Although the species has low genetic variability, it does not necessarily pose a threat to their survival.
 This genetic structure accentuates the need for protection of hyacinth macaws from different regions to maintain their genetic diversity.
 If populations and genetic diversity continue to decrease, it could become a major conservation issue in the future.
 A smaller population of hyacinth macaws will increase the influence of genetic drift, and, therefore, increase the risk of extinction.
-A lower genetic variation can send populations into an extinction vortex.
-Nevertheless, the most important factors negatively affecting the wild population prove to be habitat destruction and nest poaching.
+A lower genetic variation could send populations into an extinction vortex.
+Nevertheless, the most important factors negatively affecting wild populations prove to be habitat destruction and nest poaching.